fuzhongzhou/fuzhongzhou.github.io/index.md

 #### https://github.com/fuzhongzhou/Optimization
 Collaberated with MSCF Team (Erran Li https://www.linkedin.com/in/erranli/, Fei Wang https://www.linkedin.com/in/feiwang-mhc-cmu/, Xinyu Wang https://www.linkedin.com/in/xinyu-wang-m-s-9642a8127/) in Cornell Investment Portfolio Case Competition.
 We developed a nesting pipline that incorporates risk parity and Black Litterman, addressing asset allocation for target-dated funds.

-The code are written in a plain format, future class-based instruments will be updated.*/
+The code are written in a plain format, future class-based instruments will be updated.